Hsgngr/Pandemic_Simulation/README.md

 ## Getting Started

 This is an open source pandemic simulation environment for reinforcement learning in Unity with ml-agent integration.
-This is a dissertation project for University of Sussex Summer Term.
+This is a dissertation project for Advanced Computer Science Master in University of Sussex Summer Term.

 To try out the project you should
 *open the "Project" folder in Pandemic_Simulation\ml-agents-release_3\ml-agents-release_3\Project with Unity Editor.
 * Play Assets/PandemicSimulation/Scenes/T1.unity

 ### Prerequisites
 This project uses Unity-ml-agent 1.1.0 Release 3